Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 ### The Cycle: Update Tests to Fail, Write Code to Make Them Pass

-In our previous refactors we were creating brand new functions and were able to write out our test cases ahead of our implementation code.
+In our previous refactors we created brand new functions and were able to write out our test cases ahead of our implementation code.
 In this case, we're making several implementation changes to an existing function and renaming it.
-There are many ways we could approach testing at this point, but we want to take a path that lets us get feedback as we make changes to our existing function, rather than when we think we're done.
+There are many ways we could approach testing at this point, but we want to take a path that lets us get feedback as we make changes to our existing function rather than when we think we're done.
 Our recommendation is to start a cycle of making a small change to the `validate_book` tests so that they fail, then updating the code until the tests pass again, until all our changes are complete and all our tests are passing.

 Let's review our inputs and outputs for `validate_model` so we can start our improvements.
 Our function `validate_model` will:
 - Have a parameter `cls`, a reference to a model class (like `Book`)
-- Have a parameter `model_id`, an integer representing the `id` of an instance of a model.
+- Have a parameter `model_id`, an integer representing the `id` of an instance of a model
 - Return an instance of the model class represented by `cls` with an id of `model_id`, if it exists in the database
 - Return a 404 error if `model_id` is an integer but no model with that `id` exists
 - Return a 400 error if `model_id` is not an integer

 ### Incremental Changes: Function Signature

-When we change many things at once, it becomes more difficult to know which change caused an issue if errors arise.
+When we change many things at once, it becomes more difficult to know which change caused an issue when an error arises.
 We'll avoid that by focusing on one alteration at a time.

 The first thing we'll do is update our `validate_book` tests to pass `Book` as the first argument, and an `id` as the second argument when invoking `validate_book`.
 The updated code for `test_validate_book` is below; we're showing one example, but we are making the same change to all `validate_book` tests.